 When looking for apartments, avoid renting the apartments on 18th Street NW because this area will have sirens blaring at all hours, and the usual drunks singing, screaming and arguing at 3 am.
 It would be a better choice if you found an apartment on Columbia Rd NW going towards Dupont Circle.
 This area will offer a quieter atmosphere while still being within a walking distance of 18th Street NW.
 When searching for housing, Craigslist.com is your best bet for finding an apartment.
 Also, try the housing section of the Washington City Paper and the Washington Post.

-During the day, parking in Adams Morgan is not difficult because there are many parking spaces along 18th Street NW.
-However, parking can be a nightmare on Thursday-Saturday evenings due to the amount of people that come into town.
+During the day, find parking in Adams Morgan is not difficult because there are many parking spaces along 18th Street NW.
+However, parking can be a nightmare on Thursday-Saturday evenings due to the amount of young people that come into the neighborhood to enjoy the nightlife.
 Most condominiums and apartment buildings do not provide parking for residents, leaving the very limited street options.
 So if you are moving to Adams Morgan and have a car, find real estate with parking spots available.

 On-street Parking: Many streets in Adams Morgan have multispace parking meters.
 So, instead of a having a meter at each space, there is one meter for several spaces.
 These green meters have a "P" on the side.
 The driver can pay with cash or credit card, then print a small receipt to place on the dashboard indicating how long they are allowed to park there.